kenbooth/jekyll-netlify-boilerplate-daily-miscellaany/_posts/2021-06-03-nomadland-movie-outdoes-the-book.md

 ---
 layout: post
-title: Nomadland movie outdoes the book
+title: Nomadland movie is better than the book
 author: ken_booth
-date: 2021-06-02 20:50:11
+date: 2021-06-03 16:14:57
 intro_paragraph: "*Nomadland* is one of the rare instances where the movie is better than the book.
-I felt the book had an certain sophisticate living among the savages feel to it, while the movie treats the subjects with real dignity."
+I thought the book had a certain living among the savages feel to it, while the movie treats the subjects with dignity."
 ---